 - Place the flour, butter and salt into a large, clean bowl.
 Rub the butter into the flour with your fingertips until the mixture resembles fine breadcrumbs, working as quickly as possible to prevent the dough becoming warm.
-Add the water to the mixture and using a cold knife stir until the dough binds together, add more cold water a teaspoon at a time if the mixture is too dry.
+Add the very cold water to the mixture and using a cold knife stir until the dough binds together, add more water a teaspoon at a time if the mixture is too dry.
 Wrap the dough in clingfilm and chill for a minimum of 15 minutes, up to 30 minutes.

 - Gently roll the pastry and line a 1½"/4 cm deep, x 7"/18 cm base tart tin.
 Be careful not to overstretch the pastry while rolling or it may crack in the oven.
 Brush the pastry all over with a little of the beaten egg; this will help seal the pastry during cooking.